eduardlio/learn-js-through-web/readme.md

 How did you get mixed up in this?

-He's been talking to humans.
+He's BEEn talking to humans.

 - What?